-In certain industries there is an additional legal burden strictly prohibiting workers to be under the influence of either drink or drugs whilst at work, such as the transport or railway system.
-This is covered under the Transport and Works Act 1992.
+In certain industries there is an additional legal burden strictly prohibiting workers to be under the influence of either drink or drugs whilst at work.
+This includes the transport or railway system and is covered under the Transport and Works Act 1992.

 Factors to consider

-If an individual has a problem with being under the influence of alcohol in the workplace, it's worth considering all the factors before deciding what approach to take.
+If an individual has a problem with alcohol in the workplace, it’s worth considering all the factors before deciding what approach to take.

 For example, where does the problem originate from?
 Is the individual drinking during working hours or arriving under the influence already?

-Remedying the problem will require a good understanding of the core cause, not just try to put a sticking plaster over the symptoms.
+Remedying the problem will require a good understanding of the core cause.
+Just putting a sticking plaster over the symptoms won’t help anyone.

 If an individual is getting drunk during working hours, is there a reason why this happens?
 Is socialising part of their role and they struggle to limit their alcohol intake?
 Is alcohol readily available on the premises?
 Do you allow employees to drink alcohol providing they limit their intake?

 If the problem is occurring outside work, it may be more complex.
 Understanding an employee’s personal life can be key; are they going through any major life events such as a divorce or bereavement?
 It doesn’t make the behaviour acceptable but may explain the root of the problem.